CATALYS® Laser – Ophthalmology

 Traditionally blades are used to create incisions for lens treatment and removal.
 The laser uses computer guided imaging to produce a customized image of your eye.
 This image is the basis for the treatment plan to produce incredibly precise incisions instead of manual incisions with blades.

-Usage of the laser to pre-treat the lens can minimize and in many cases eliminate the usage of phacoemulsification (ultrasonic) energy used within the eye, reducing recovery time.
+Usage of the laser to pre-treat the lens can minimize the usage of phacoemulsification (ultrasonic) energy used within the eye, reducing recovery time.

 Astigmatism is an irregular curvature of the cornea.
 This irregularity can lead to a blurred, distorted vision.
 This condition can be treated with the CATALYS® Laser with the creation of Limbal Relaxing Incisions to address the corneal irregularity.